Academic Support Services

 Whether you’ve got a long commute or attend RUC entirely online, we have services that are tailored to support you even when you’re not on campus.

-- PASS Academic Coaching: Help with study skills, testing taking skills, and time/stress management is available online via Zoom and by phone appointments.
+- Peer Academic Coaching (PAC): Help with study skills, testing taking skills, and time/stress management is available online via Zoom and by phone appointments.
 When scheduling through Starfish, be sure to pick the option that works best for you.

 - Writing Assistance Online: We love working with student writing online!
 You can submit a draft of your paper and get back the feedback you need to bring your writing to the next level.
-You can call or e-mail Sarah and Elliott if you have a quick question (see below), or schedule a session to review your paper on Starfish by choosing “By e-mail” from the drop-down menu under Where.
+You can call or e-mail Sarah Cox or the Writing Center Coordinator if you have a quick question (see below), or schedule a session to review your paper on Starfish by choosing “By e-mail” from the drop-down menu under Where.

 - Subject Tutoring Online: Our subject tutors are available to work with you through Zoom!
 When scheduling, look for Zoom under the Where drop-down menu or contact Sarah Cox for help with getting connected to a tutor.